runpuchen/DeepType/README.md

   NUM_SUPERVISED_BATCHES: the number of training steps in the supervised initialization.

-  NUM_TRAIN_EPOCHS: the number of training epochs in the supervised-unsupervised training.

   NUM_TRAIN_BATCHES: the number of training steps in each epoch.

   LAMBDA: sparsity penalty coefficient.